dehezhang2/Notes/algorithm princton.md

   * Improved version
     * Two-probe hashing (separate-chaining variant)
       * Hash to two positions（two hash function）, insert key in shorter of the two chains
-      * Reduce expected length of the longest chain to $log logN​$
+      * Reduce expected length of the longest chain to $log logN$
     * Double hasing (linear-probing variant)
       * Use linear probing, but skip a variable amount, not just 1 each time
       * Effectively eliminates clustering